 A cerebral safety who transformed from an undrafted free agent into a six-time Pro Bowler and the heart of the Kansas City Chiefs defense.

-Deron Cherry's path to the NFL was anything but straightforward.
-At Rutgers University, he was a standout punter and defensive back, but went entirely overlooked in the 1981 draft.
-The Kansas City Chiefs signed him as a free agent, only to cut him before the season.
-His persistence paid off when he was brought back to play safety, and he quickly proved his detractors wrong.
-Cherry became the anchor of the Chiefs' secondary, known for his exceptional intelligence, ball-hawking skills, and hard hits.
-He intercepted 50 passes over his eleven-year career, all with Kansas City, and was selected to the Pro Bowl six consecutive times.
+Deron Cherry intercepted 50 passes over eleven seasons, all with the Kansas City Chiefs, and was selected to the Pro Bowl six consecutive times.
+At Rutgers University, he was a standout punter and defensive back but went entirely overlooked in the 1981 NFL draft.
+The Chiefs signed him as a free agent, cut him before the season, then brought him back to play safety.
+He proved his detractors wrong by anchoring the Chiefs' secondary with exceptional intelligence, ball-hawking skills, and hard hits.
 Off the field, he was a respected leader and later became a part-owner of the Jacksonville Jaguars, transitioning from the turf to the front office.

 1946–1964